llimllib/obsidian-archive/computer usage/git/git worktrees step-by-step.md

 A neat hack! if you do `cp -Rc node_modules ../some_branch/` on a mac, APFS will create a copy-on-write version of your `node_modules` directory; this is something I've wanted for a long time.

 > A copy-on-write (COW) clone duplicates an existing file without actually copying its contents on disk immediately.
 This is similar to a traditional hard link, except that if you modify a hard-linked file, the original file will be modified as well.
 But a COW clone copies the original if and only if it is written to (hence, “copy on write”).

+---

+I wrote up how I use worktrees in detail here: [[How I use git worktrees]]